 Again, you’ll want to evaluate your own personal financial and insurance situation to determine whether it’s best to total the car or fix the deployed airbag.

-Furthermore, if your airbag isn’t functional, your car will likely not pass your state’s required safety inspection.
+If your airbag isn’t functional, your car will likely not pass your state’s required safety inspection.
 That may mean you’ll be unable to register your vehicle.
 Therefore, you cannot legally drive your car.

 It may seem that fixing your airbags is an unnecessary and expensive undertaking, but it’s essential for both legal and safety reasons.
 If you can’t afford to replace your airbags it’s best to explore options available to you through your insurance company.
-In most cases, the cost of airbag replacement is covered by your collision policy.
-In some cases, however, the insurer will simply write your car off as a total loss.